 Second, there is another nascent strand of research, which is mainly composed of studies outlining the predictors of fuel poverty situation.
-This topic focuses mainly on the role of socio-economic and dwelling technical factors in shaping fuel poverty situation.
+This topic focuses mainly on the role of socio-economic and dwelling technical factors in shaping the fuel poverty situation.
 Recently, focusing on the role of different predictors on fuel poverty in the US, Mohr (2018) used a logistic regression based on the US Energy Information Administration's 2009 Residential Energy Consumption Survey (RECS).
-Aiming to untangle reasons behind vulnerability to fuel poverty burden, Moher (2018) provides an overview of fuel poverty extend in the US, and emphasized that head education level, marital status, age of the head and employment status are principal drivers for fuel poverty.
+Aiming to untangle reasons behind vulnerability to fuel poverty burden, Moher (2018) provides an overview of fuel poverty extend in the US, and emphasized that head education level, marital status, age of the head, and employment status are principal drivers for fuel poverty.
 Further, Motivated by exploring the determinants of the dwelling-cost induced dimension of fuel poverty in the UK, Burlinson et al. (2018) used a multinomial regression model based on data from the English Housing Survey.
 They argued that the fuel poverty dimensions induced from the LIHC indicator are each linked with a specific group of housing and socio-economic attributes.

 As stated above, given the importance of fuel poverty as a distinct form of poverty, surprisingly, little attention has been paid to the extent of fuel poverty in MENA.
-To provide an overview of fuel poverty in Egypt and Jordan using three main economic factors, including household income, dwelling costs, and energy costs.
+Aiming to fill this gap, we provide an overview of fuel poverty in Egypt and Jordan using three main economic factors, including household income, dwelling costs, and energy costs.
 In addition, we develop an empirical approach to explore the key predictors of fuel poverty.
-The methodological innovation is the use of: (i) recent and rich individual micro data; and (ii) the implementation of an empirical method based on innovative indicators and an innovative logistic regression model.
+The methodological innovation is the use of (i) recent and rich individual microdata; and (ii) the implementation of an empirical method based on innovative indicators and an innovative logistic regression model.
 Finally, besides the question of enriching the recent policy debate regarding fuel poverty and inequalities, this research provides promising ways of accounting for the fuel poverty phenomenon as a vector of inequality trends in the MENA region.
+The findings of this research bear important policy implications that may generalize well beyond the Egypt and Jordan context.
+Our results provide clear motivation for policy interventions to reduce household's exposure to fuel poverty trap.
+They also suggest that the resulted fuel poverty profiles may serve as a basis for targeted energy policy interventions tailored to specific socio-economic groups.

-The reminder of this article is organized as follows.
-Section 2 describes the data, introduce the main variables used in the empirical analysis, and present the empirical modeling approach.
-In Section 3 we displays the main empirical results.
+The remainder of this article is organized as follows.
+Section 2 describes the data, introduces the main variables used in the empirical analysis, and presents the empirical modeling approach.
+In Section 3 we display the main empirical results.
 Section 4 provides some concluding remarks and the policy implications of this study.